St. Patrick’s Day Stout Beer Can Chicken

 Grilling up Stout Beer Can Chicken is the same as your typical beer can chicken adventure except for a few things:

-A typical can of Irish stout beer is larger than a normal 12 ounce can.
+- A typical can of Irish stout beer is larger than a normal 12 ounce can.
 While a 3-5 pound chicken will work for a 12 ounce can, think about getting a larger 5-8 pound chicken for the stout can.
-If the chicken is "wobbly" on the can, think about using Weber's Collapsible Beer Can Chicken Holder.
+If the chicken is "wobbly" on the can, think about using our Poultry Roaster.

-Watch the height!
+- Watch the height!
 While the stout can will hold a larger chicken, make sure you have enough room in your kettle.
-If the space is tight, thing about using the Weber’s Rotisserie Ring to gain some height.
+If the space is tight, think about using the Rotisserie Ring to gain some height.

 This St. Patrick's Day, influence your chicken from across the Atlantic.
 Grab a stout for your hand, grab a stout for your grill, and when your guests aren't looking, add some cabbage to their plate.
 It IS St. Patrick's Day after all!